 What can I do to protect abortion rights in the meantime?

 You can donate to abortion funds, such as the Yellowhammer Fund, Indigenous Women Rising, and many others.
-As Twitter discourse will tell you, many people will talk about “rallying” or coming up with “women’s health convoys to provide transportation for women who choose abortion.”
+For those in America, Twitter discourse is talking about “rallying” or coming up with “women’s health convoys to provide transportation for women who choose abortion.”
 But these networks already exist, as Bertram Roberts points out on Twitter.
-You can find a comprehensive list of funds by state at the National Network Of Abortion Funds page here.

 “People think we can just battle this by voting, but that’s not the only fight,” Bertram Roberts says.
-“It’s that and also making sure you’re talking to your [district attorney and putting pressure on them so] they’re not criminalizing people who are self-managing abortions.
-Tt’s making sure that you’re mobilizing around your local elections, and educating people around you.”
-And, in the meantime, you can protest.
-Check out these tips for safely protesting from Amnesty international.
+“It’s that and also making sure you’re talking to your [district attorney and putting pressure on them so] they’re not criminalising people who are self-managing abortions.
+It’s making sure that you’re mobilising around your local elections, and educating people around you.”

 The end of Roe may appear to be nigh, but you can take action.